reroop/postgresql-and-mongodb-db-application/src/README.md

 - to use MongoDbReference, start spring with profile: `gradlew bootRun --args='--spring.profiles.active=mongoref'`
 - to use MongoDbEmbedded, start spring with profile: `gradlew bootRun --args='--spring.profiles.active=mongoemb'`
 - to use PostgreSql Trad., start spring with profile: `gradlew bootRun --args='--spring.profiles.active=postgretrad'`
+- to use PostgreSql Reference, start spring with profile: `gradlew bootRun --args='--spring.profiles.active=postgreref'`

 ****